 These differences are why many canvas fingerprints use a string of text that uses all the letters of the alphabet (such as “Cwm fjordbank glyphs vext quiz”) with an image overlaid.
 If you check this link, you can see an animated GIF showing how this canvas output varies across browsers.

 Then, the output from a canvas fingerprint generates a hash code, which can be stored to identify the user.
-Though the hash is unique, the same browser should create the same one each time.
+Though the hash is unique, the same user’s browser should create the same one each time.

-How to Generate a Canvas Fingerprint
+How to generate a canvas fingerprint

 There are several methods for generating a canvas fingerprint.
 Still, the basic idea is to draw a blank rectangle and apply various operations, such as colored lines, overlays, and anti-aliasing filters.